 Mongolia holds some of the world’s greatest untamed lands.
 These wild, beautiful habitats boast an impressive variety of wildlife and are rich in verdant forest, towering cliffs, rugged mountains, endless grasslands and the Gobi Desert.

 Here are some tips that every visitor should know before visiting.

 Always check your passport expiration date.
-Depending on your trip length make sure that your passport doesn’t expire in 6 months from the date of your entry to the Mongolian border.
+Make sure that your passport doesn’t expire in 6 months from the date of your entry to the Mongolian border.